-Our online Scratch coding courses are an ideal way to experience our lessons at home.
-Try a free lesson.
+Our Scratch coding online video lessons are an ideal way for your child to experience our lessons at home.

 Broadcasting is a way of sending a message from one script/code to another script/code.
 In this exercise you will broadcast from the stage to the Cat sprite.